colinleach/learning-track-doodles/kotlin/flowchart.md

 The Java syllabus is useful as a starting point for a Kotlin equivalent.
 However, Kotlin is a big, modern, multi-paradigm language with many features still absent from Java.

-This is a very preliminary list, which may need correction by someone with more experience of modern Java:
+This is a very preliminary list, which ~~may~~ will certainly need correction by someone with more experience of modern Java:

 - Nullable types
   - non-nullable is the default